Skip to main content

 Yes, you can switch careers to cybersecurity without a computer science degree.
 The most realistic path takes 6 to 12 months of focused study, one entry-level certification such as CompTIA Security+, and consistent hands-on practice on platforms like TryHackMe — after which you can compete for roles paying $60,000 to $80,000 in your first year.
 This is not speculative advice.
 According to the ISC2 Cybersecurity Workforce Study 2024, the global cybersecurity workforce gap has reached approximately 4.8 million unfilled positions, a 19% increase from the previous year.
 Employers need people, and many of them are actively hiring career changers.
 A structured transition plan — like Traecta — Your Personalized Career Roadmap — helps you map your existing skills to the right cybersecurity specialization and build a learning schedule that fits your situation.

-The U.S. Bureau of Labor Statistics projects information security analyst employment to grow 29% from 2024 to 2034, which is much faster than the average for all occupations.
-That translates to approximately 16,000 openings per year across the country, a combination of new positions and replacements for workers who leave the field.
-CyberSeek, a career planning tool backed by NIST and NICE, tracks over 470,000 cybersecurity job openings in the United States, with nearly 200,000 positions that employers struggle to fill.
+Information security analyst employment is projected to grow 29% from 2024 to 2034 — nearly five times the average for all occupations (BLS).
+That translates to roughly 16,000 openings per year — a mix of new positions and replacement openings.
+According to CyberSeek (research backed by NIST and NICE), there are over 514,000 cybersecurity job openings in the United States, with approximately 465,000 positions that employers struggle to fill.

 Cybersecurity is not a single job title.
-The NIST NICE Cybersecurity Workforce Framework defines over 55 distinct work roles, each with its own competency requirements.
+The NIST NICE Cybersecurity Workforce Framework defines 52 distinct work roles across seven categories, each with its own competency requirements.
 Here is a breakdown of the most common entry points.

 RoleEntry-Level Salary (US)Key RequirementsWho It Fits